Justin Lofton: Off-road racing

 After the 2012 season, Lofton announced that he would be scaling back his NASCAR schedule in 2013, instead primarily competing in the new Stadium Super Trucks being promoted by Robby Gordon.
 He collected three wins and resulted third in the standings behind Gordon and Rob MacCachren.
 In 2014 he competed at the St. Petersburg, X Games Austin, and Las Vegas rounds of the Stadium Super Trucks.

 Lofton won the Best in the Desert Mint 400 overall and Trick Truck class in 2015, 2016 and 2019.

-He currently drivers the Fox, Yokohama Tires sponsored Trophy Truck.
+Lofton currently drivers the Fox, Yokohama Tires sponsored Trophy Truck.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)